GSA/plainlanguage.gov/_guidelines/web/write-effective-links.md

 sidenav: guidelines
 ---

 Links are about both content and navigation.
 Effective link names are key to satisfying your customers.
-The Eyetracking Studies showed links written in plain-language were the most effective.
+The eyetracking studies showed links written in plain-language were the most effective.
 Plain-language links are written clearly so that the user understands exactly where the link will take them.

 - Link names should be the same as the page name linked to.
 - Don't use the full name of a document or program as a link name.